flaturtha/64-testaments/madness-of-krill/madness_v2.md

 ***

-Curly was once again bellowing my name but I slipped past when someone dropped a tray of dishes on the other end of the kitchen, drawing his attention.
+As I camae back into the kitchen, Curly was once again bellowing my name.
+Someone dropped a tray of dishes on the other end of the kitchen, drawing his attention, and I escaped his wrath.

 I took the servant’s stairs two at a time and skidded into the door that led to the great hallway in the Regent’s Club.
 I paused, opened the door a crack and peered out.